RHuebsch13/AnatomyMan/README.md

 As a visiting user, I would like to keep track of my incorrect and correct answers.

-As a visiting user, I would like to have an increased challenge of beating a timer.
+As a visiting user, I would like to have send feedbak about my user experience.

 As a visiting user, I would like to have a clear understanding of which letters are correct/incorrect.